LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 ```

 ?>`UnusedOptionsWarning` only affects options that the plugin didn't read.<br/>
-Other log messages are not suppressed with `UnusedOptionsWarning`.(?)
+Other log messages are not suppressed with `UnusedOptionsWarning`.

-Which means if you wrote the following:
+Which means only if you did the following:

 ```ini
 Processing-ProcessName=channels auto | handlers wave | speed fast